brigadecore/brigade/docs/content/topics/workers.md

 custom libraries) available to your `brigade.js` file.
 There are two methods available to achieve this:

-1. Adding a `brigade.json` file to your repository.
+1. Supplying a `brigade.json` file listing dependencies.
 Refer to [the dependencies document](dependencies.md) for a detailed description of this approach.

 1. Create a custom Docker image for the worker that contains the additional